pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 ## The Hero

 Prior to Swift 2, this warning wouldn't appear unless you've marked your function with `@warn_unused_result`.
 In Swift 3, Apple turned on this warning by default and introduced `@discardableResult`.

+"*Apply this attribute to a function or method declaration to suppress the compiler warning when the function or method that returns a value is called without using its result.*" - [Swift.org](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html)

 This mark is available since iOS 8.0.

 ## Ignore this, Ignore that, I want those